 Previously, John worked at the Indiana General Assembly, where he analyzed education finance, teacher compensation, tax expenditures, and other education and fiscal issues.
 Prior to his stint in state government, he was a research fellow at the Sagamore Institute in Indianapolis, where he provided research assistance on social entrepreneurship and child and family policy.

-Before settling into education policy, Kristof was something of a policy generalist, and he has written numerous freelance commentaries and op-eds on various economic, political, and cultural issues.
-Topics include education, taxes and government budgets, healthcare, internet regulation, and immigration.
-His work can be found in popular opinion outlets such as Real Clear Policy and The American Conservative as well as some of the top-circulated newspapers in DC, Los Angeles, and Detroit.
+Longstanding passions for better public policy and thoughtful living have translated into numerous articles on various economic, political, and cultural issues, from government audits to storytelling in video games.
+His work can be found in quality opinion outlets such as Real Clear Policy and Arc Digital as well as some of the top-circulated newspapers in DC, Los Angeles, and Detroit.

 John holds a Master of Public Affairs in Policy Analysis from Indiana University, where he studied the impact of charter school competition on traditional public school finances.
 He received a Bachelor of Science degree in Economics from Indiana Wesleyan University, where he also studied the humanities at the John Wesley Honors College.

 Soccer fills much of John's free time.
 He plays goalkeeper for Old North United, serves his community with and provides market research for City Futbol, and fervently supports Arsenal.
 You'll often finding him listening to abstract hip hop or dark electronic music, or he may be diving into artistic or story-based video games.
 He group up in south suburban Chicago and now lives in the near northside of Indianpolis.